-iPhone 8 Release Date And Rumors: 4K/QFHD Display, Laser Sensors, Killer Wireless Charging And A Cruel Price Point
+iPhone 8 Release Date And Rumors: 4K-QFHD Display, Laser Sensors, Killer Wireless Charging, And A Cruel Price Point

 Rumors about the Galaxy S8 already point to the Samsung flagship being equipped with a display that exceeds its current resolution.
 With this in mind, there is a pretty good chance that the iPhone 8 and the Galaxy S8 would both feature 4K or at least QFHD displays.
 If these rumors prove true, 2017 might very well be the year when mainstream mobile devices breach the 4K barrier.

 Another notable feature that is rumored for the iPhone 8 is a special laser sensor for gesture recognition.
 While the technology is not really new, Apple’s version of gesture commands might very well be extremely creative.
-Though the laser sensors have not been confirmed by the tech giant, rumors about the feature do go in line with speculations pointing to embedded sensors on the iPhone 8’s display.
+Although the laser sensors have not been confirmed by the tech giant, rumors about the feature do go in line with speculations pointing to embedded sensors on the iPhone 8’s display.
 If any, these new rumored features all but confirm the notion that the iPhone 8 would feature a borderless screen that is riddled with holes for the phone’s camera, speakers and other sensors.

 Perhaps the iPhone 8’s true killer feature, however, would be its wireless charging capabilities.
-Over the last few months, numerous details have emerged stating that the iPhone 8 would feature long-range wireless charging as a result of its partnership with Energous, a firm dedicated to the development of wireless charging technologies, according to a report from The Express.
+Over the last few months, numerous details have emerged stating that the iPhone 8 would feature long-range wireless charging as a result of its partnership with Energous, a firm dedicated to the development of wireless charging technologies, according to a report from the Express.
 Energous has previously developed WattUp RF, an innovative wireless charging solution that is capable of providing power to devices in a 15-foot radius.

 If Apple does indeed feature Energous’ technology with the iPhone 8, it would make the device far more advanced than other wirelessly-charging flagships such as the Galaxy S7 Edge, which could only charge wirelessly over distances of 1.6 inches.
 Wireless charging is not really anything new, but Apple’s approach to the innovation would most likely make it a game-changer just the same.

 While most speculations about the iPhone 8 are extremely positive, there is one particular rumor that has managed to get numerous Apple fans apprehensive.
-Recent reports suggest that this year would feature a three-pronged flagship debut, with Apple releasing the iPhone 8, iPhone 7S and iPhone 7S Plus on September.
+Recent reports suggest that this year would feature a three-pronged flagship debut, with Apple releasing the iPhone 8, iPhone 7S, and iPhone 7S Plus in September.
 With this in mind, there is a pretty good chance that the iPhone 8, the company’s halo device, would be priced at a premium.
 Thus, while the iPhone 8 would be revolutionary, its price point might simply be far too high to be attainable for most consumers.

 Then again, it appears that Apple is really working very hard to make sure that the iPhone 8 would be its best device yet.
 With the smartphone being hyped as yet another possible game changer in the mobile market, there is a very good chance that the device would be Apple’s most successful iPhone yet.